πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 SituationCodeWhy

-Integer division, want a float result(double)a / bMake one side double β†’ floating-point division
+Integer division, but you want a float result(double)a / bMake one side a double to force floating-point division

-Computing an average(double)sum / countAvoid int / int division
+Computing an average(double)sum / countAvoid int / int truncation

 Treat a char as a number(int)'A' β†’ 65Get the ASCII code